glyph/automat/docs/about.rst

             "The user put in some beans."

-Finally, you hook everything together with the `upon` method of the functions decorated with `_machine.state`:
+Finally, you hook everything together with the :py:meth:`.upon` method of the functions decorated with `_machine.state`:

 .. code-block:: python